 Inspect air cylinder and fitting for air leaks.
 Periodically, check that the pin retracts and engages in the receptacle as it should when the parking brake is applied or released.

-To do slide-out, the slide-out must be in its full "IN" position with the engine running.
-If the pin produces excessive knocking when it engages with releasing of the parking brake, reduce air cylinder speed by adjusting the air flow regulator on the pneumatic control panel (FIGURE 29, item 11).
+To extend the slide-out, it must be at full "IN" position with the engine running.
+If the pin produces excessive knocking when it engages upon parking brake release, reduce air cylinder speed by adjusting the air flow regulator on the pneumatic control panel (Figure 29, item 11).